zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-amazon.md

 no pollution, has not been polluted, no strong pollution, has not been closely contaminated.
 He has departed, departed, liberated, and has been bound, and he dwelt away from the restrained heart.
-For those who are not contaminated with water, they should be like rhino horns alone.
+For those who are not contaminated with water, they should be like rhinoceros horns alone.

 Because of that, the unconscious.says: